ajdirocco/svelte-template/README.md

 ## Notes

-Remember remove each environment variable reference if they are not necesary for your project.
+Remember remove each environment variable reference if they are not necessary for your project.
 Files using environment variables:

 - rollaup.config.js